 - These companies are prohibited from issuing public prospectuses to invite share subscriptions.

-Difference Between Proprietorship, Partnership, LLP, Pvt Ltd, and OPC
+Difference Between Sole Proprietorship and Partnership, LLP, Pvt Ltd, and OPC

 There are different types of business structure in India.
 Let’s understand the difference between one person company and sole proprietorship, along with sole proprietorship, partnership and OPC.